tushrimali/swiggy/README.md

 - **destinationLocation**: Customer Address
 - **currentOrder**: Populated if an Order is being Delivered
 - **pastOrders**: List of Past Orders (potential Keys into an Order Database)
-- **astOrderDeliveredTime**: Last Time th Executive Delivered an order
+- **lastOrderDeliveredTime**: Last Time the executive delivered an order

 ## Assumptions and Extensions

 I've tried to emulate a real-time assignment system by adding an endpoint that processes a batch of Orders and queries/updates a DE database.
-In order for this to work correctly, an additional script would be require (a cron job equivalent) that regularly updates the DE's location in db.json (assuming a constant speed).
-If a DE has reached their destination location coordinates, we reset their state to Idle and add the order to the list of past Orders.
+In order for this to work correctly, an additional service/script/module would be required (a cron job equivalent) that regularly updates the DE's location in db.json (assuming a constant speed).
+If a DE has reached their destination location coordinates, we reset their state to Idle and add the order to the list of his/her past Orders.

-- Each DE gets mapped to a single order.
+- Assumption 1: Each DE gets mapped to a single order.
 This might not be the best scenario.
-In real life, a single DE can pick up multipl orders from a single restaurant
+In real life, a single DE can cater to multiple orders from a single restaurant.
-- Time in the input needs to be padded with a leading 0 if hour is a single digit.
-I haven't made the system particularly robust in terms of edge cases (input must be valid time, location should be valid coordinates etc.).
+- Assumption 2: Time in the input needs to be padded with a leading 0 if hour is a single digit.
+I haven't made the system particularly robust in terms of edge cases (input must be valid time, location should be valid coordinates etc.) and instead focused on ther overall modularity of the system
-- There's enough free agents at all times to pick an order
+- Assumption 3: There must enough free agents at all times to pick an order